I'm being cared for by: Michigan Humane Society - Westland

 Help me get seen & adopted!

-1) I am pretty low-key; I'll play when you want and rest with you too 2) I love to be petted and touched.
-You can pet me anytime.
-I may even ask to be petted 3) I don't have a history with children, please let me meet yours 4) I don't have a history with dogs 5) I don't have a history with cats, please introduce to me yours slowly 6) You can expect me to shed a bit; frequent brushing will help 7) I am full grown I am front-paw declawed 8) I use my litter box consistently 9) I enjoy meeting all sorts of people here 10) I am ready to find my forever family!
-Primary Color: Brown Tabby Weight: 9.7 Age: 4yrs 6mths 2wks
+1) I am pretty low-key; I'll play when you want and rest with you too 2) I like to be petted, but only when I feel like it.
+Not all the time 3) Quick movements and noises startle me.
+I may not be a good fit for children 4) I don't have a history with dogs 5) I do not seem to enjoy other cats nearby and would prefer to be the only cat in your home 6) You can expect me to shed a bit; frequent brushing will help 7) I am full grown I am not declawed 8) I use my litter box consistently 9) I enjoy meeting most of the people here 10) I am ready to find my forever family!
+Primary Color: Muted Tortoiseshell Weight: 6.6 Age: 5yrs 1mths 3wks